 Finally, physical exercise is a fantastic (and relatively inexpensive) way to challenge ourselves and push us out of our daily comfort zone.
 Though what is deemed a physical challenge to one person (e.g. 10km run) maybe considered the norm to another, the benefits we reap remain the same.
 There are plenty of anecdotal and scientific findings which suggest that following successful engagement with physical challenges, participants can experience an enriched sense of self-confidence, resilience, and self-esteem.

 The primary pathway in which people experience a stronger sense of self is through mastery experiences.
 As the renowned and influential psychologist Albert Bandura postulated, mastery experiences are the most powerful means of creating a strong, resilient sense of self.
 There is no better way to start believing in one’s ability to succeed than to set a goal, persist through challenges on the road to goal-achievement and enjoy the satisfying results.
 Once a person has done this frequently enough, they come to believe that sustained effort and perseverance through adversity will serve a purpose in the end; belief in one’s ability to succeed will grow.
-This in turn builds confidence and as Professor Ian Robertson says: (Neuroscientist and Author of How Confidence Works)
+This in turn builds confidence and as Professor Ian Robertson, Academic Partner at The Leadership High (TLH) says: (Neuroscientist and Author of How Confidence Works)